-A misplaced vaccine injury can cause untold pain and suffering.
-For example, patients with an immobilized limb from the injury may no longer be able to work, causing hardship for them and their dependents.
+Intramuscular injections can can cause untold pain and suffering.
+For example, patients with an injured shoulder may no longer be able to work, causing hardship for them and their family.

-Fortunately, victims of misplaced vaccine injury can get financial compensation by filing a petition through the proper channels.
+Fortunately, victims of shoulder injury related to vaccine administration can get financial compensation by filing a petition through the Vaccine Injury Compensation Program.
 Instead of filing a lawsuit, which costs more time and money, a claimant can seek restitution through the National Vaccine Injury Compensation Program (VICP).